jhbastek/PhysicsInformedShellStructures/README.md

 ## Citation

-If you use this code, please cite the following publication: TBD
+If this code is useful for your research, please cite our [publication](https://doi.org/10.1016/j.euromechsol.2022.104849).